vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

 HOW DOES IT WORK?

-- If a DHCP MESSAGE is received on a TRUSTED Cổng, forward it as normal without inspection
+- If a DHCP MESSAGE is received on a TRUSTED Port, forward it as normal without inspection
-- If a DHCP MESSAGE is received on an UNTRUSTED Cổng, inspect it and act as follows:
+- If a DHCP MESSAGE is received on an UNTRUSTED Port, inspect it and act as follows:
     - If it is a DHCP SERVER message, discard it
     - If it as a DHCP CLIENT message, perform the following checks:
         - DISCOVER / REQUEST messages :